-Considering the initial backlash that greeted Sonic Youth principals Thurston Moore and Kim Gordon when they announced plans to appear on the WB teen drama ‘Gilmore Girls’ with their daughter Coco Hayley Gordon Moore back in 2006, you’d think they’d become Al-Qaeda terrorists or something.
+The backlash that greeted Sonic Youth principals Thurston Moore and Kim Gordon when they announced plans to appear on the WB teen drama ‘Gilmore Girls’ with their daughter Coco Hayley Gordon Moore back in 2006 was truly something to behold.

 Many of the notoriously fickle SY followers on the band’s online gossip board laid into the couple, trashing what turned out to be a rather innocuous performance as evidence of them “selling out,” a rather outdated concept even back in the mid-’00s.
 At the center of the controversy was the show itself, which was both critically acclaimed and bitterly panned as some sort of cultural touchstone.

 “I usually have a high tolerance for s—ty TV, but this show is the boiling point for me, with all its contrived ‘hip’ references, ‘witty’ speedy dialog and pseudo-sophisticated bourgeois vibe that makes my stomach turn,” wrote one particularly annoyed Youth fan.

 A predictable response, sure — but certainly not a fair one.
 SY aficionados could argue the various merits and faults of ‘Gilmore Girls’ all they wanted — and the show certainly had large numbers of both fanatics and haters doing just that — but neither side seemed to consider the most likely scenario behind the appearance: Coco, 11 years old at the time, was a huge fan of the show, and Moore and Gordon, being awesome (and well-connected) parents, decided to do what they could to get their daughter a cameo.